The process of deformation heat treatment is commonly referred to as “thermo-mechanical processing.”

 (1) Set rolling quenching of mechanical blade

-The blade is made of an alloy tool steel such as 5Cr8W2MoVSi, the body (or back) of the blade is 45 steel Q235A steel, heated to the forging temperature of the blade steel, and the blade steel and body are welded together in a rolling mill.
+In the wood processing industry, some rotary and planing knives are manufactured using the flanging method.
+The blade of these knives is made from an alloy tool steel, such as 5Cr8W2MoVSi, while the body or back is made from 45 Q235A steel.
+The body is heated to the forging temperature of the blade steel and then the two are welded together using a rolling mill.

 (2) Rolling hot quenching of M2 steel lathe tool